kirillmihalych/kirillmihalych/README.md

 ### Welcome to my page! 👋

-I am a self-taught Front-end developer from Russui,Lipetsk.
+I am a self-taught Front-end developer from Russia, Lipetsk.
 Enthusiastic programmer.
 Almost 2 years in programming.
 Currently, I am looking for a job where i can apply my skills as a professional.